Brushfam/learn-page/docs/OpenBrush/smart-contracts/governance/Extensions/quorum.md

 ---
 sidebar_position: 1
-title: GovernorSettings
+title: GovernorQuorum
 ---
 This extension gives Governor contract the ability to manage how quorum is calculated.
 There are two parameters that affect quorum calculation: `quorum_numerator` and `quorum_denominator`.
 Quorum is calculated as `quorum_numerator * total_votes / quorum_denominator`.
 Of course, the value of total votes is not constant, it changes with every vote.
 So, the quorum calculates in specific moments of time.
-It is possible because all votes are stored in checkpoints structure, that is updated every time when a vote is created or changed.
+It is possible because all votes are stored in [checkpoints]() structure, that is updated every time when a vote is created or changed.

 This page describes how to connect GovernorQuorum to Governor contract.